University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 **This line of code is not in my script since I don't want to be setting a password and username each time - I do this once, in my R console or in a new R script just to set it up**.

 Using their example, I set the service to be called 'my-database' but feel free to call this 'Gorilla' or whatever else makes sense to you - it is the name of the connection.
 For Username, enter your Gorilla username as I have done above.
 When you run the command, you will be able to set a password that will be retrievable once you type it in.
+Your password should be your Gorilla password that gets stored here.

 In my R script, I quite simply do the following: